Ben Alder

 302-542-5724

-Bobby was born and raised on the Eastern Shore of Maryland in Dorchester County.
+Bobby was born and raised in Dorchester County on Maryland’s Eastern Shore.
 His love for wildlife and the outdoors led him to West Virginia University (WVU) where he earned a BS degree in Wildlife and Fisheries Resources in 1994.
-During and after college, he spent 10 years working at Environmental Concern, Inc. (EC) [..
+During and after college, he spent 10 years working at Environmental Concern, Inc. (EC) where he [..
 Read more ..]

 Dallas Harrington